scala/docs.scala-lang/sips/pending/_posts/2017-01-13-binary-compatibility.md

 The features listed below have complex encodings that may change in future versions.
 We prefer not to compromise on them.
 Most of those features can be simulated in a binary compatible way by writing a verbose re-impelemtation which won't rely on desugaring performed inside compiler.
+Note that while those features are prohibited in the public API, they can be safely used inside bodies of the methods.

   - public fields.
 Can be simulated by explicitly defining public getters and setters that access a private field;
   - lazy vals.
 Can be simulated by explicitly writing an implementation in source;